-

 Having a headache is one of the most common experiences anyone can suffer from.
 Despite its commonality, it is quite painful to endure without proper treatment.
 Keep yourself hydrated, recite Ruqyah consistently and be patient if you are suffering from a severe headache.

 If you have faced some painful symptoms before you perform Ruqyah, the pain could be much worse after your first session.
 Get to know your symptoms early, if you’re afflicted with black magic, jinn possession or even the symptoms of evil eye.
 Know your symptoms now before it gets worse.
+Don’t panic when you feel tightness in the chest or if you have difficulty breathing.
+Keep performing Ruqyah consistently and rely on Him Alone whenever you feel this.
+Breathe in deeply and get some fresh air if you want to.
+Keep yourself in a state of calmness to avoid hyperventilation.

 With the tightness of your chest, you may be experiencing irregular heartbeats, which can be very concerning if you aren’t used to it.
 Recite adhkar and never stop performing Ruqyah if you face this and if you feel incredibly uncomfortable by it.